What is erectile dysfunction?

 Treatment for erectile dysfunction on the NHS

-The Department of Health states: "From 1 July 1999 only those patients suffering from one of the specified medical conditions are eligible to receive drug treatments for impotence on the NHS.
-Other men can receive a private prescription from their own GP."
+Tadalafil and vardenafil are only available to those patients who have one of the specified medical conditions listed below.
+Other men can receive a private prescription from their own GP.

 The specified medical conditions are diabetes, multiple sclerosis, Parkinson's disease, poliomyelitis, prostate cancer, an operation to remove the prostate gland (prostatectomy), radical pelvic surgery, renal failure treated by dialysis or transplant, severe pelvic injury, single gene neurological disease, spinal cord injury and spina bifida.